roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

+===

- ****** It Was Only a Blowjob Ch.
-04 ****** byTx_Tall_Tales© It was a half hour later, when I heard them return.
+It was a half hour later, when I heard them return.
 I was stacking the gifts under where our tree should be.
 Sad to say, with all the craziness, we'd never even put one up yet.
 One more task to do.

  I turned to the door, and was surprised as hell to see my sister-in-law Alice standing in the doorway, nervously.
 "John," she said softly in greeting.
 "Can I talk to her?
 Please?"